 NOTE: I’m thrilled to add that we’ve created a FREE workbook to help you find and record your motivation and goals.
 Click the picture below to get it!

-The Method: A Packing Party for Families
+The Method: A Packing Party for Minimalism with a Family

 Ryan Nicodemus and Joshua Fields Millburn of the Minimalists talk about “imagining a life with less.”
 Josh and Ryan have gained a big following with their blog (theminimalists.com), podcast, books, and documentary … over 20 million people, to be exact.